2degrees/djeneralize/docs/source/index.rst

 ========

-The aim of djeneralize is to enhance Django's model-inheritance and allow the user to declare specializtions of a general case model and then query the generalized model, but returns instances of the specialized model, e.g.::
+The aim of djeneralize is to enhance Django's model-inheritance and allow the user to declare specializations of a general case model and then query the generalized model, but returns instances of the specialized model, e.g.::

 	>>> Fruit.objects.all()